Adam Intile

 Data science & security-focused technologist building practical analytics, automation, and infra for real-world teams.

-This page is a concise overview of who I am, how I work, and what I like to build.
-For deeper project write-ups, jump into the portfolio.
+This page is an overview of who I am, how I work, and what I like to build.
+For deeper project write-ups, jump into the projects.

 About

 My background spans data science, cybersecurity, and web development.
-I’m comfortable moving up and down the stack: from Jupyter notebooks and model validation, to log pipelines and alerting, to front-end interfaces that make complex analysis approachable.
+I’m comfortable moving up and down the stack: from Jupyter notebooks and model validation, to log pipelines and alerting, to approachable front-end interfaces.

 Outside of work, I tend to prototype ideas quickly, focus on practical impact over novelty, and document what I learn so future me (and future teammates) can move faster.